diarra2339/diarra2339.github.io/_pages/service.md

 Volunteer Work
 ======
-* Member of the Diversity and Inclusion Commiee of the Institute Intelligence And Data (IID), Laval University
+* Member of the Diversity and Inclusion Committee of the Institute Intelligence And Data (IID), Laval University